captswag/material-color-picker/README.md

 ![landscape](/screenshots/main_land.jpg)

+## HOW TO USE IT

+Android Material Color Picker is now pushed to Maven Central as an AAR, so you just need to add the following dependency to your `build.gradle`.

+    dependencies {
+        compile 'com.pes.materialcolorpicker:library:1.0.1'
+    }

+## Translations

+If you would like to help localise this library please fork the project, create and verify your language files, then create a pull request.

+##Example

 Example app that use Android Material Color Picker Dialog to let users choose the color of the Qr Code:

 [![Qr Code Generator](/screenshots/appIcon.png)](http://www.simonepessotto.it/App/QrCodeGeneratorRevolution.apk)